-In order to calculate the amount that you can spend each month, you must divide your total annual budget by 12 months.
+To calculate the amount that you can spend each month, you must divide your total annual budget by 12 months.
 So, for example, if your total expenditure budget is R115 200 per annum, then you should be spending about R9 600 per month.